htcondor/htcondor-python/docs/classad_intro.rst

 There's much more to learn in ClassAds!
 We maintain comprehensive module documentation for :mod:`classad`.

-For now, you have enough background to continue to the next tutorial - :doc:`htcondor_intro`.
+For now, you have enough background to continue to the next tutorial.